-The island is a national bird sanctuary and there are basic facilities for a handful of visitors to stay seasonally on Calf for birdwatching.
+The Calf is a national bird sanctuary and there are basic facilities for a handful of visitors to stay seasonally on for birdwatching.
 We were happy just to hike around the headland and take in the stunning views and lungfuls of fresh sea air.

 So, what’s a queenie?
-Isle of Man queenies are small, deliciously sweet queen scallops and they thrive in the waters around Mann.
+Isle of Man queenies are small, deliciously sweet queen scallops that thrive in the waters around Mann.
 Manx queenies are sustainably caught meaning the stocks around the island are some of the highest in Europe.
 They’re absolutely delicious.

-Isle of Man Trains
+Isle of Man Trains and Trams